garrettmichaelgeorge/garrettmichaelgeorge/README.md

 <hr />
 <br />

-- Building and maintaining HTTP APIs and custom CMSs in Elixir/Phoenix at [Techtronics Industries (TTI)](https://www.ttigroup.com)
+- Building Elixir backends for cross-functional IoT projects at [Very](https://verypossible.com).

 - Also building [ExIntegrate](https://github.com/samrose/ex_integrate), an CI server written in Elixir that leverages the concurrency and fault-tolerance of the BEAM

-- Currently learning more about automated CI servers, runtime analysis, and Phoenix LiveView
+- Currently learning more about AWS and MQTT

 - I value well-written & well-tested code and collaborative development practices